northy/knockin-on-headers-door/presentation/pages/5-build-systems-and-tooling.md

 - Difficult to maintain
 - Error-prone

-Better first-class support from tools is greatly awaited.
+Better first-class support from tools is greatly awaited

 ---
 layout: default